 In 2006, the Trust entered into the Indenture of Trust dated as of September 1, 2006 (the "Trust Note Indenture") and issued an aggregate of \$28.4 million of its taxable Post-Employment Benefits Trust Asset Backed Notes (the "Trust Notes") bearing interest at a floating rate based upon a spread over the 3-month LIBOR rate.
 The District issued \$9.5 million of its Taxable Note Anticipation Notes (the "District Notes") due September 1, 2011 and deposited the proceeds with the Trust.
 On June 8, 2011, the District refinanced these District Notes with the proceeds of a 10-year loan through the Wisconsin State Trust Fund Loan program.
 The combined proceeds of the Trust Notes and the District Notes were used to acquire an aggregate of \$37.5 million of floating rate credit-linked secured notes due 2013 (the "CDOs") issued by a Cayman Island investment vehicle (the "CDO Issuer").
 The District anticipated that the Trust would receive interest payments on the CDOs sufficient to pay interest on the Trust Notes.
-The District CDOs expected to ultimately fund a portion of the District's OPEB liabilities.
+The District expected to pay interest on the District Notes from its general funds, with excess Trust earnings on the CDOs expected to ultimately fund a portion of the District's OPEB liabilities.